fjfinch/homeassistant-ansible/README.md

 # homeassistant-ansible
-Ansible playbook for deploying and configuring a Home Assistant container
+Ansible playbook for deploying and configuring a Home Assistant container.

 ## Install & setup
 To use this repo, a couple of tools are required: